Your cart is currently empty!

 13. What component of the LED system is typically the first to fail?

 Almost Always, it is the Driver.
 That is Why it is Important to Know Who Makes the Driver in the LED Fixture or Retrofit That You Purchase.
 We Recommend Brands like Philips, Inventronics, and Meanwell. an LED Product with a 1- or 2-year Warranty is an Indication of How Good the Driver or Product Is.
 Typically, a Good Driver Should Last More than 50,000 Hours.

 14. What is the most common reason LEDs fail?

-CRI is Color Rendering Index.
-It is a measurement of the quality of light.
-Where as lumens is a measurement of the quantity of light, CRI is the measurement of quality.
+CRI measures the quality of light.
+This contrasts with lumens, which measure the quantity of light.
 It is a scale between 0 and 100.
-0 is bad, 100 is great.
-LED’s typically are in the 70-95 range.
+0 is bad, and 100 is great.
+LEDs typically are in the 70-95 range.
 The higher the CRI, the more expensive the LED chip, and therefore the more expensive the product itself.

 About the Author